QueenofParts/pandas_challenge_1/README.md

 This project provides a simple interst calculator and revised (or predicted) balance for savings and CD Accounts.
 The following are some of the potential problems it solves:

-    •	provide quick calculations for bank employees an customers
+    •	provide quick calculations for bank employees and customers

     •	allowing customers to see how interest accumulates for them